 Required Minimum Distributions.
-Required Minimum Distributions were suspended for 2020 but will be back in effect in 2021.
-If you were having monthly withdrawals to satisfy the RMD, make sure you re-establish them for January, 2021.
+Required Minimum Distributions were suspended for 2020 but are back in effect in 2021.

 If you reached age 70 ½ before January 1, 2020 you must take an RMD in 2021.
 Under the Secure Act if you were not 70 ½ on January 1, 2020 you do not have to take a RMD in 2021.
 However, if you turn 72 by the end of 2020 you will need to take a RMD in 2021..

 Failure to take proper minimum distributions will result in a 50% excise tax on the untaken portion of the minimum distribution.
 The minimum distributions rules for 401(k) plans and IRAs are different if you are still working at age 72; you must still take RMDs on IRAs but not on your current employer’s 401(k) plan.